NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 After=network.target

 [Service]
-# Modify these two values ​​and uncomment them if you have
+# Modify and uncomment the following two properties if you have
-# repos with lots of files and get to HTTP error 500 because of that
+# repos with lots of files and you get HTTP error 500
-###
 # LimitMEMLOCK=infinity
 # LimitNOFILE=65535
 RestartSec=2s